 The console table is a saving grace for small spaces, awkward spaces and everything in between.
 It works in just about every room of a home (whether as a hallway side table, at the back of a couch in the living room or in a bedroom) making it a shapeshifting talent that everyone should pay attention to.

 Thankfully its plethora of designs exceeds even that of its uses.
 From mixed materials to sculptural, find a unique and bespoke console table style which suits you with these designer inspirations.

-Showcasing a designer-favoured move, Greer Interior Design banks on the versatility of a console table and backs one against a sofa in a breezy Hill Country living room arrangement.
+Showcasing a designer-favoured move, Greer Interior Design banks on the versatility of a small console table and backs one against a sofa in a breezy Hill Country living room arrangement.
 The corrugated finish, cast concrete console – the Belmont, designed by Mr Brown – acts as a bridge between the finish of the grey concrete fireplace and the warm wooden floor.

 “Console tables can be difficult to find as the finish and the size are very important, and must complement the room and the pieces in it perfectly,” says Greer’s principal designer Jennifer Greer Hartmann.
 The design certainly does that.
-Its rustic textured look blends perfectly with the room’s folksy flatweave rug, easy fabrics and low-slung furniture.
+Its rustic textured look blends perfectly with the living room’s folksy flatweave rug, easy fabrics and low-slung furniture.